-The last time A Great Big Pile of Leaves performed in New Jersey, the stage at Asbury Lanes collapsed under the weight of the indie-rock unit, their instruments and over a hundred fans.
+The last time A Great Big Pile of Leaves performed in New Jersey, the stage at Asbury Lanes collapsed under the weight of the indie-rock unit, their instruments and more than a hundred fans.

 The band’s show at the Rathskeller on Friday, Feb.
-20, was not nearly as rowdy, but according to frontman Pete Weiland, it was just as energetic.
+20, was not nearly as rowdy, but according to frontman Pete Weiland, it was just as fun.

 “The first two times we played here, less than half the tables were full, and everybody stayed in their seats,” Weiland said.
 But on this night, dozens of students flocked to stage and danced through the 45-minute-long set.